gadicc/meteor-headers/README.md

 For Meteor < 0.6.5, you need to use meteor-headers 0.0.7.

-Since 0.0.16, headers are sent down with the initial page access and are available immediately, except when appcache or browser-policy with disallowInlineScripts() is used.
+Since 0.0.18, headers are sent down with the initial page access and are available immediately, except when appcache is used.
 So, please still use the `headers.ready()` callback.
 Additionally, `proxyCount` is deprecated, please use set the `HTTP_FORWARDED_COUNT` environment variable instead.

 ## Two different types of Headers